 How Does Insurance Work?

-“Liability” coverage is required in most states if you want to drive.
+Liability coverage is required in most states if you want to drive.
 This coverage exists to pay the repair and medical costs of any property or person damaged as part of an accident that was your fault.
-Liability coverage is required because it makes it less risky for other drivers – if you crash into someone else, they know that their recovery costs will be covered by your insurance company.
+Liability coverage is required because it reduces risk for the other drivers.
+If you cause an accident, the other parties know that their recovery costs will be covered by your insurance company.

 Personal injury coverage exists to cover your own medical expenses in the event of a car accident, regardless of who is at fault.
 Personal injury coverage is optional, but if you are even 10% responsible for the crash, you will have to pay 10% of your medical bills out-of-pocket if you don’t have personal injury coverage.

 Collision coverage covers the repair or replacement cost of your vehicle, regardless of who is at fault.
 Collision coverage is generally less important than personal injury coverage, but if you have an expensive car, you will be more likely to get collision coverage to protect against potential repair costs due to a collision.

 All of the insurance coverage previously mentioned is based on the idea that if you are hit by someone else, their liability coverage will pay for your damages.
 However, if the other driver is not insured, you could have a lot of trouble actually getting any money to cover your expenses.
 Uninsured insurance protection is designed specifically to protect against getting hit by an uninsured driver.
 Your insurance company will cover you immediately and try to get their costs back themselves instead of making you chase the other driver for payment.